Pylons/pyramid/docs/narr/install.rst

 manager.
 If you cannot do this, or if you're using a self-installed version of Python, you will need to install setuptools "by hand".
-Installing setuptools "by hand" is always a reasonable thing to do, even if your package manager already has a prechewed version of setuptools for installation.
+Installing setuptools "by hand" is always a reasonable thing to do, even if your package manager already has a pre-chewed version of setuptools for installation.

 To install setuptools by hand, first download `ez_setup.py